 By Courtney Snyder, MD

-Moving Beyond this Common Cause of Brain Fog, Fatigue, Depression, Anxiety, Mood Swings, Insomnia & Carb Craving.
-Because I’ve discussed candida in a previous podcast episode, this newsletter will focus on factors that can make it difficult to move beyond candida overgrowth.
-But first, for those less familiar, here’s a brief introduction: Candida is the most common fungi in the microbiome.
-Several factors, including antibiotic exposure, can lead to its overgrowth and colonization in the gastrointestinal tract.
-Brain fog, fatigue, anxiety, depression, mood swings, insomnia, carbohydrate cravings, and gastrointestinal symptoms (especially constipation) are common symptoms.
+Since I covered candida in a previous podcast episode, this newsletter will focus on the factors that can make overcoming candida overgrowth challenging.
+But first, for those less familiar, here's a quick introduction: Candida is the most common fungus in the microbiome, and several factors, such as antibiotic use, can trigger its overgrowth in the gastrointestinal tract.
+Common symptoms include brain fog, fatigue, anxiety, depression, mood swings, insomnia, carbohydrate cravings, and gastrointestinal issues, especially constipation.
 Children with candida overgrowth are often diagnosed with ADD.
-By Courtney Snyder, MD

 Half of my work day is spent honing in on details.
 For each person I evaluate and treat, I’m considering multiple symptoms, lab data, contributing factors, and treatment interventions.
 Left unchecked, this amount of detail hurts my brain - figuratively and literally.
 This type of work might be considered “left brain“ and appealing to someone who is “undermethylated,” which I am.
 The other half of my work day is involved with addressing how, from a spiritual perspective, we: